Tamiloore/Aws-S3-Bucket-Policy-Exploration/README.md

 ![25](https://github.com/user-attachments/assets/701dcae9-1ce4-4deb-b286-c5bed5a530cf)

-### Apply same Steps to create the Users as you want
+### Apply the same Steps to create the Users you want

 ![26](https://github.com/user-attachments/assets/1fd93355-732b-4da6-8fea-c5062f8b670f)

-### 2.3 Assign a Resource-based policies within Amazon S3 only to the lead of each groups
+### 2.3 Assign Resource-based policies within Amazon S3 only to the lead of each group

 Assuming the leads are